Connect with others who understand.

 At stage 1B, the tumor exhibits one or more of the following features:

-• It is larger than 3 centimeters but smaller than 4 centimeters across.
+• It’s more than 3 centimeters but less than 4 centimeters across.

-• It has grown into the membranes covering the lungs (visceral pleura), and it is not larger than 4 centimeters across.
+• It has grown into the membranes covering the lungs and is no more than 4 centimeters across.

-• It has grown into the main airway (bronchus) and is more than 2 centimeters away from the point where the trachea splits (carina), and it is not larger than 4 centimeters across.
+• It has grown into the main airway and is more than 2 centimeters away from the point where the trachea (windpipe) splits, and it’s no more than 4 centimeters across.

-• It has partially clogged the airways, and it is not larger than 4 centimeters across.
+• It has partially clogged the airways, and it’s no more than 4 centimeters across.

-There is no sign of cancer spread to neighboring lymph nodes or distant organs in the body.
+There’s no sign of cancer spread to neighboring lymph nodes or distant organs.

 Stage 2 NSCLC